Plutonium: Power and heat source

 These characteristics make it well-suited for electrical power generation for devices that must function without direct maintenance for timescales approximating a human lifetime.
 It is therefore used in radioisotope thermoelectric generators and radioisotope heater units such as those in the Cassini, Voyager, Galileo and New Horizons space probes, and the Curiosity and Perseverance (Mars 2020) Mars rovers.

 The twin Voyager spacecraft were launched in 1977, each containing a 500 watt plutonium power source.
-Over 30 years later, each source is still producing about 300 watts which allows limited operation of each spacecraft.
+Over 30 years later, each source still produces about 300 watts which allows limited operation of each spacecraft.
 An earlier version of the same technology powered five Apollo Lunar Surface Experiment Packages, starting with Apollo 12 in 1969.